-Madeline Irvine is an inter-disciplinary artist whose focus is the natural world.
-Working intuitively, she uses an open range of media to express and develop the original conception of the work.
-Recent work includes salt paintings and drawings, floating light sculptures, time-lapse video and photography.
+Madeline Irvine is a multidisciplinary artist whose focus is the natural world.
+She uses an open range of media to develop the impetus of the work.
+She works in series that include saltwater paintings and drawings, floating light sculptures, time-lapse video and photography.

-Irvine was born in Manhattan and raised there and in Croton-on-Hudson, NY.
-Residing in the city, nature was experienced through Central Park and the great rivers flowing past the island, while museum visits were weekly outings.
-In Croton-on-Hudson, she lived surrounded by woods.
+Based in Austin since 1993, Irvine was born in Manhattan.
 Irvine received her BFA in painting from the Maryland Institute, College of Art, and her MFA in Painting/Printmaking from the Rhode Island School of Design.
-She has worked in art related fields as the Director of School 33 Art Center in Baltimore, a curator at the Montserrat School of Art, the lead visual arts critic for the Austin American-Statesman, and as a professor at Austin Community College.
-In Austin, she founded Look See Productions, which organizes thematic exhibitions with performing arts components.
-Her work has been shown around the country, and artists residencies have helped propel her work.
+Her work has been shown around the country.
+Irvine has worked in art-related fields as the Director of School 33 Art Center in Baltimore, a curator at the Montserrat School of Art, the lead visual arts critic for the Austin American-Statesman, and as a professor at Austin Community College.
+In Austin, she founded Look See Productions, which sporadically organizes thematic exhibitions with performing arts components.